 by Laurent Cousineau

 Climate Change is Responsible for an Increase in the Intensity and Frequency of Tropical Storms

-A tropical storm is a cyclonic storm which originates from the tropics and has sustained winds ranging between 39 and 73 miles/hour (34 to 63 knots; 63 to 117 kilometers per hour).
+A tropical storm is a cyclonic storm that originates from the tropics and has sustained winds ranging between 39 and 73 miles/hour (34 to 63 knots; 63 to 117 kilometers per hour).

-It is characterized by a low-pressure center and by several thunderstorms which create strong winds and heavy rain.
+It is characterized by a low-pressure center and by several thunderstorms that create strong winds and heavy rain.

 The term tropical cyclone

 is sometimes used interchangeably with tropical storm due to its cyclone, an area of closed, circular fluid motion rotating in the same direction as the Earth (counter-clockwise in the Northern Hemisphere and clockwise in the Southern Hemisphere).

 However, a tropical cyclone includes a whole class of weather systems, namely tropical depressions, tropical storms, and even hurricanes

 Like a hurricane, a tropical storm is classified by sustained wind speed.
 Notably, the wind speed for a tropical storm must range between 39 and 73 mph (63 to 118 km/h).
 Beyond this point, it is classified as a hurricane.